 In the morning session the students will be introduced to the still life by drawing from life.
 The use of line, shape, proportion, design and the setting up of the still life composition will be discussed at this time.

 Once the students are comfortable with the drawing aspect of the project, Mr. Gorey will introduce the watercolour medium.
 He will discuss the materials used in watercolour painting as well as the various techniques associated with its application.
 To give the student reinforcement, Mr. Gorey will demonstrate a still life using some of these techniques.

 At this time the class will set out to paint a still life of their own, using objects that they bring in from home or find in the classroom.
-Mr. Gorey will go around and give personal attention during the afternoon session.
+Mr. Gorey will provide personal attention to each student during the afternoon session.
 A final critique and discussion will ensue as to what was learned along with positive comments regarding the strong points in each students work as well as what could be improved.
 (There will be a half hour break for lunch)

-Mr. Gorey works in oil and watercolour and his paintings, which reflect a feeling of light and texture, not only depict the people and landscape of his adopted Cape Breton but other areas of Eastern Canada as well.
-His work can be seen in various galleries throughout Nova Scotia and in St. John’s Newfoundland.
+Mr. Gorey works in oil and watercolour and his paintings, which reflect a feeling of light and texture, not only depict the people and landscape of his adopted CB but other areas of Eastern Canada as well.
+His work can be seen in various galleries throughout NS and in St. John’s Newfoundland.